 There are unique benefits to being a WECHS student:

-- Students will have the opportunity to graduate in either four or five years with an Associate of Arts or Science degree or enough college credits to enter a four-year college or university as a junior.
+- Students will have the opportunity to graduate in four or five years with an Associate of Arts or Science degree.
+With a grade of C or higher, these credits will transfer to the UNC System of Colleges and Universities.

-- WECHS integrates the theme of health and sciences throughout its curriculum so that students gain the skills and knowledge necessary to pursue a degree or a career in the health science profession.
+- WECHS integrates the theme of health and sciences throughout its curriculum so that students gain the skills and knowledge necessary to pursue a degree or a career in health science.

-- In addition to classroom instruction, students will participate in job shadowing and internships at WakeMed.
-A successful experience offers potential for employment with the hospital system.
+- In addition to classroom instruction, students can participate in job shadowing and internships at WakeMed.

 Who We Are